 - The abutment used for mounting the crown costs between $300 to $500

 - The crown (which is the part of the implant that looks like a tooth) could end up costing anywhere between $1000 to $3000.

-Using the above mentioned numbers, the lowest cost adds up to $2950 for a single implant while the highest cost would be $6500.
+Using these numbers, the lowest cost adds up to $2950 for a single implant while the highest cost would be $6500.
 While there’s a pretty big gap between the highest and the lowest price, those are all considered normal.
 Patients living in large metropolitan areas, can expect to pay a mid-range to high price ($4000 to $6500), while patients in small cities and towns will pay low to mid-range prices ($2900-$4500 per implant).

-Listed below, are some additional procedures that might be required:
+Listed below are some additional procedures that might be required: